rha-njit/rha-njit-react/README.md

 ## General Info

-Website create for Residence Hall Association.
+The Main Website create for Residence Hall Association at NJIT.

 ## Available Scripts